PEI Breast Screening Program

 High Risk of Breast Cancer:

-Screening is recommended yearly with mammography for women who:
+Screening is recommended yearly with mammography for people who:

 - Have had radiation therapy to the chest (prior to age 30) to treat another cancer or condition (e.g., Hodgkin lymphoma); or